MClimate Wireless Thermostat

 The device uses its internal supercapacitor as its main source of power, which is directly charged via the solar cell.
 When its voltage drops below a certain threshold the device stops operating until it is recharged sufficiently.

-In case you are using batteries/usb the following logic applies:
+In case you are using batteries/USB the following logic applies:

-Supercapacitor is discharged first (no battery/usb power is utilized).
+Supercapacitor is discharged first (no battery/USB power is utilized).

-When the supercapacitor voltage drops to the voltage of the batteries/usb it starts charging from the batteries/usb.
-Thus, the device is effectively powered by the batteries/usb, however it is still through the supercapacitor.
+When the supercapacitor voltage drops to the voltage of the batteries/USB it starts charging from the batteries/USB.
+Thus, the device is effectively powered by the batteries/USB, however it is still through the supercapacitor.

 When and if the supercapacitor recharges sufficiently, it becomes the main power source, and so on...